syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endtabs%}

 N>
-* For custom appointment, You can pass e.Appointment.Data as a param, you can get the custom appointment details from the `Data` property of `ScheduleAppointment.`
+* For a custom appointment, you can pass e.Appointment.Data as a param, you can get the custom appointment details from the `Data` property of `ScheduleAppointment.`
 * If a specified occurrence is changed, the `GetPatternAppointment` method returns the pattern appointment of exception appointment.

 ### How to get occurrence appointment at the specified date?

 Gets an occurrence at the specified date within a series of recurring appointments.

-To get a specific appointment by using the following event and passing a parameter as Scheduler, Specified `Appointment` and specified `DateTime`.
+To get a specific appointment by using the following event and passing a parameter as Scheduler, Specified `Appointment,` and specified `DateTime.`

 {% tabs %}
 {% highlight c# %}